 Get some fresh air

 Don’t let the chill keep you locked inside.
 Bundle up and take a stroll around your favorite park or just around the block.
 If you are looking to be a bit more ambitious you could set your sights on an upcoming 5K or other fitness event and train together.
+Here are six creative ways to stay active during the colder months.

 Pay it forward